 Are Black Friday deals really that good?
 It depends but sometimes you’ll find much better deals on Cyber Monday than Black Friday.
 But the thing is, you may not get enough time to plan for it.

 Retailers normally put their Cyber Monday deals after Black Friday.
 That way they won’t cannibalize Black Friday sales.

 If you’re an Amazon Prime member, you should wait for Cyber Monday as Amazon tends to offer better deals than other online retailers.
 Cyber Monday can also help you skip the hassle of Black Friday and still get the best deals.

 How are you preparing for Black Friday?
-Are you going to enjoy Thanksgiving and skip Black Friday?
 Did we miss any tips that should have been in this guide?

 Either way, let us know your plan for the most anticipated shopping day of the year.

 If you loved this article, then please share and/or recommend it to your friends.